kd0aij/ardupilot_wiki/common/source/docs/common-mavlink2.rst

 - increases the namespace available for messages
 - allows MAVLink packets to be cryptographically signed to defend against Man-in-the-Middle attacks

-This document explains show to enable mavlink2 and how to enable packet signing.
+This document explains how to enable mavlink2 and how to enable packet signing.

 .. warning::

-   Consider having multiple links to your available during setup.
+   Consider having multiple links to your vehicle available during setup.
 You may lock yourself out of the vehicle accidentally!

 Enabling MAVLink2
 =================